gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 - Hybrid clouds are a combination of public clouds and private clouds.
 It is preferred over both clouds because it applies the most robust approach to implementing cloud architecture.
 It includes the functionalities and features of both worlds.
 It allows organizations to create their cloud and give control over someone else as well.

 ### What is the difference between Scalability and Elasticity?
-- `Scalability` is a characteristic of cloud computing that is used to handle the increasing workload by increasing the proportion of resource capacity.
-Using scalability, the architecture provides on-demand resources if the traffic raises the requirement.
+- `Scalability` is a long-tern characteristic of cloud computing that is used to handle the increasing workload by increasing the proportion of resource capacity.
+Horizontal: increase the number of resources / Vertical: increase the capacity of the resource (eg RAM)

-- `Elasticity` is a characteristic that dynamically provides the concept of commissioning and decommissioning a large amount of resource capacity.
-It is measured by the speed at which the resources are on demand and the usage of the resources.
+- `Elasticity` is a short-term solution for handling unexpected changes.
+A system’s capability for adjusting its resource levels automatically to match the workloads it faces at any moment

 ### What are the security benefits of cloud computing?
 - **Complete protection against DDoS:** Distributed Denial of Service attacks have become very common and are attacking the cloud data of companies.
 So cloud computing security ensures restricting traffic to the server, and traffic that can threaten the company and its data is thus averted.